oac-tree/oac-tree/issues.md

 * Exception safety is not everywhere managed as it should.
 * Add unit tests.
 * Investigate daemon procedures for data aggregation and summarizing (could be alternative to MARTe2)
+* Remove code duplication with attributes in Procedure, Instruction, etc.